mcelep/blog/automated-networkpolicy-generation/README.md

 # Generating Kubernetes Network Policies By Sniffing Network Traffic

-This project contains experimental scripts(bash & python) that creates [Kubernetes Network Policies](https://kubernetes.io/docs/concepts/services-networking/network-policies/) based on actual network traffic captured from applications running on a Kubernetes cluster.
+This blog post is about an experiment to automate creation of [Kubernetes Network Policies](https://kubernetes.io/docs/concepts/services-networking/network-policies/) based on actual network traffic captured from applications running on a Kubernetes cluster.

+**All the code referred in this blog post can be found [here](https://github.com/mcelep/blog/tree/master/automated-networkpolicy-generation)**

+*We worked on the blog post idea with a VMware colleague [Assaf Sauer](https://ch.linkedin.com/in/assaf-sauer-b6261b23).*

 ## But why?